 The statement ID is a UUID which MAY be generated by the Learning Activity Provider.
 If a statement is posted without an ID, the LRS MUST assign one.

 4.1.2 Actor:

-The actor field contains an Agent object, loosely modeled on ideas from Friend Of A Friend (FOAF, http://xmlns.com/foaf/spec/#term_Agent), a widely accepted vocabulary for describing identifiable individuals and groups.
+The actor field contains an Agent or Group object, loosely inspired by Friend Of A Friend (FOAF, http://xmlns.com/foaf/spec/#term_Agent), a widely accepted vocabulary for describing identifiable individuals and groups